jembi/openhim-docs/docs/api/introduction/authentication.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-We have 4 types of user authentication in Openhim described below: Local, Basic, Openid and Token *(deprecated)*.
+We have four types of user authentication in Openhim: Local, Basic, Openid and Token *(deprecated)*, described below.

 All of these types will create a session for each authenticated user and will send a response header "Set-Cookie" to authenticate the other incoming requests.

-The session will be saved in a Mongo collection "Session".
+The session will be saved in the "Session" Mongo collection.

-The password related fields will be saved in Mongo collection "Passport".
+The password related fields will be saved in the "Passport" Mongo collection.

-Some configurations can be updated related to the use case:
+Some configurations can be updated according to the use case:

 ```json
 "api": {